supplement Phenylalanine benefit and side effects, risk, danger - The role of phenylalanine in health

 I am wondering if taking tyrosine has different effects on the body than taking phenylalanine, and vice versa.
 If one is trying to rebuild norepinephrine and not dopamine, but one or the other or both more specifically target norepinephrine?

 It is difficult to know exactly how these amino acids, when taken as a supplement, are metabolized in the body and brain since there are many pathways they can follow.
 There are several variables involved including dosage, absorption from the GI tract, metabolism in the liver, crossing the blood brain barrier, interactions with food, a person's individual biochemistry and enzyme status, and other factors.
 Rather than trying to determine on a neurotransmitter level which converts better into norepinephrine or other brain chemicals, the best option is to experiment with each one in different dosages to see which of the two provides a better clinical response.
+For those who have depression, 5HTP is a good choice to build up more serotonin.

 Phenylalanine amine acid supplement